telerik/kendo-ui-core/docs/updates/2016-doc-updates.md

     </tr>
 </table>

-### UI for ASP.NET MVC Location
+### UI for ASP.NET MVC

-Some UI for ASP.NET MVC articles now share new locations, which conceptually better match the topics they tackle.
+Some **UI for ASP.NET MVC** articles now share new locations, which conceptually better match the topics they tackle.

 <table style="width:100%">
   <col width="25%">